MISTERNEGATIVE21/ConsentiumThingsDalton/README.md

 ## ConsentiumThingsDalton

-**Version:** v0.0.7
+**Version:** v0.0.8

 **Description:**

-This project provides a simple example of how to use the ConsentiumThingsDalton IoT board to read sensor data and send it over REST to the ConsentiumThings cloud.
+This project provides a simple example of how to use the ConsentiumThingsDalton IoT board to read sensor data and send it over HTTPS (only ESP32 supported) to the ConsentiumThings cloud.

 **How to use:**